Learning Abroad Center

 Salvador

 Salvador is a vibrant city of 4 million people, noted for its history, cuisine, music, dance, and architecture.
 You will live here for your first week and later for two more weeks.
-Sites you will likely visit:
+Sites you may visit include:

 • El Pelourinho, a Unesco Heritage neighborhood famous for its collection of original colonial buildings.